openmrv/MRV/Formatted/Modules_1/Training_Data_GEE_m.1.2.2.md

 ---
 title: Training Data Collection Using Google Earth Engine
 summary: This tutorial will demonstrate how to collect categorical training data for land cover classification using Google Earth Engine.
 Users should adjust the various components to match their project objectives.
 Here, the process is demonstrated for the countries of Colombia, Mozambique, and Cambodia, and for a simple legend of four land cover classes - Forest, Water, Herbaceous, and Developed.
-Refer to process "Pre-processing" and tool "GEE" for more information and resources for working in this environment.
+Refer to process "Pre-processing" and tool "GEE" here on OpenMRVfor more information and resources for working in this environment.
 author: Karis Tenneson
 creation date: December, 2020
 language: English